 Simple Reports

 Google produces a ton of data, and those reports may be customized in countless ways.
-But don't become too overwhelmed.
 The basic overview reports have plenty of helpful information and insights to get you started if you're just getting started.

 On the left side menu of Google Analytics, report category breakdowns are available.
 When you first begin, you should become familiar with the following sections: